nimrodzhang/java-2017f/docs/slides/8/README.md

 ## The Stack Class

-- The ***Stack*** class represents a last-in-first-out stack of objects.
+- The ***Stack*** class represents a "last-in, first-out" stack of objects.
 The elements are accessed only from the top of the stack.
 You can retrieve, insert, or remove an element from the top of the stack.

 ![](http://yp.njuics.cn:7911/Stack.jpeg)<!-- .element height="70%" width="70%" -->